aricday/otk-gateway/docker/README.md

 ## <a name="development"></a>Development:

+To generate your own certificates with desirted hostname, ues the following steps to replace existing certs/keys.

 ### Custom certificates:

 Create custom x509 server certificates and keys for the MAS/OTK services.
 This requires **openssl** to be installed on your local system.